-^{}A more complete listing of acronyms and abbreviations is available in Appendix B.
+\A more complete listing of acronyms and abbreviations is available in Appendix B.

-River to Sea Transportation Planning Organization (TPO) Board representing various municipal and county governments.
+River to Sea Transportation Planning Organization (TPO) Board

+This is the policy body of the organization, composed of the elected officials of local government entities and appointed officials of the providers of transportation in the designated metropolitan planning area.
+The River to Sea TPO Board membership consists of locally elected officials representing various municipal and county governments.
 They contribute to public participation during the TPO process by representing the needs and desires of the citizens in their jurisdictions and by promoting transportation plans and programs in the community.
-TPO Board members also represent the public interests by appointing members to serve on the Citizens Advisory Committee (CAC) and the Bicycle/Pedestrian Advisory Committee (BPAC).
+TPO Board members also represent the public's interests by appointing members to serve on the Citizens Advisory Committee (CAC) and the Bicycle/Pedestrian Advisory Committee (BPAC).